perturbing/vasil-tests/extra-example.md

 mkValidator _ _ _ = True

 ```
-which will always succeeds.
+Which will always succeeds.
 This compiles to the following serialized script,
 ```
 {
     "type": "PlutusScriptV2",